AppLovin/AppLovin-MAX-Unreal/README.md

 ## Loading an Interstitial Ad

-The following code shows you how to attach listeners and load the first interstitial:
+The following code shows you how to attach listeners and load the first interstitial: ==TODO: Verify==

 ```cpp
 const FString InterstitialAdUnitId = "YOUR_AD_UNIT_ID";